CykieProductions/FolderCleaner/README.md

 # FolderCleaner
- Automation script to help organize folders
+A simple automation script to help organize folders